justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 ![The monadic let binding block.](monadic-let.png)\

-These blocks only work in a "using" block because they rely on `current monad` being set to access its *bind* function.
+These blocks only work in a *using* block because they rely on `current monad` being set to access its *bind* function.
-To implement this block, I used Snap*!*'s upvars, which, rather than *consuming* the value of a variable passed in by a user, instead *provides* a variable to the consumer of the block.
+To implement this block, I used Snap*!*'s upvars, which---rather than *consuming* the value of a variable passed in by a user---*provide* a variable to the consumer of the block.
-This was a bit tricky because it mean that I had to rely on mutation to set this provided variable properly, which is not how typical *monadic do* implementations desugar.
+This was a bit tricky because it meant that I had to rely on mutation to set this provided variable properly, which is not how typical *monadic do* implementations desugar.
 In particular, I treat the body of the monadic let